What To Do When Your Husband Wants To Separate

 What appears to be missing for Val and her husband is a plan for their separation.

-Identifying and agreeing on the goals for separating and having a plan on how they’ll be accomplished is what makes the difference as to whether your husband wanting to separate is most likely to have a good or bad outcome.
+Identifying and agreeing on the goals for separating and having a plan on how they’ll be accomplished is what determines a good or bad outcome.

-You should be smart about how you separate (as much as you can control it), but you don’t have to fear it.
+If you’re smart about how you separate, then you don’t have to fear it.

-I’m counseling a married couple right now and the husband has been pushing to separate.
+I’m counseling a couple right now and the husband has been pushing to separate.
 Pushing hard.

 We need to talk.
 We need to make a decision.”